maxxdoan/DangerDungeon/docs/status.md

 ## 2. Approach
 <br>
 We have the agent traverses an obstacle course.
+The goal is for the agent to safely cross the lave river and reach the emerald on the other side of the course.
+<br>
 We design 2 separate experiment.
 The first experiment is the agent would be place in a big environment and could perform 3 actions: moving, jumping and turning.
 The second experiment is the agent would be place in a smaller environment and  could only perform 2 actions: moving and jumping.
-<br>

 ![Alt Text](../DangerDungeon.jpg)